storm-enroute/storm-enroute.github.io/coroutines/docs/0.4/lifecycle.md

   You can check the result value with `result`, `getResult` and `tryResult`.
 - A coroutine instance can complete normally, or with an exception, which is rethrown when calling `result` on an abnormally completed instance.

+In the next section,
+we will learn how to [make coroutine code more modular](../composition/).